10 Expert-approved Construction Accounting Best Practices

 Construction accounting is a unique form of bookkeeping and financial management with many distinctive features, such as job costing and change orders.
 This can leave many contractors and construction companies struggling to find the right accounting methods to keep up with their different projects, decentralized work, and irregular costs.
-In this article, we present tips and best practices to help simplify these construction accounting processes.

 1. Use Job Costing

-Expenses should be categorized the same way as in the estimate you have provided for project managers to determine whether the job is proceeding as planned.
+Expenses should be categorized the same way as in the estimate you provided for project managers to determine whether the job is proceeding as planned.
 The construction company should also have a standard formula for allocating indirect expenses, such as administrative overhead, to each project.
 You can use job costing features in the software, such as QuickBooks Contractor.

 2. Consider Completed Contract Accounting for Taxes

-The Completed Contract Method (CCM) involves reporting all project revenue, expenses, and profit only once a contract is completed in full, although payments may be received during the duration of a project.
+The completed contract method (CCM) involves reporting all project revenue, expenses, and profit only once a contract is completed in full, although payments may be received during the duration of a project.
 While this approach is often the most preferred method in the construction industry, it’s best suited for short-term contracts under two years.

-Contractors will often use this method if it’s not possible to calculate the percentage of completion for a project or if they want to defer revenue to a future period—but it also has particular restrictions from the IRS.
-To be eligible, contractors can’t exceed a certain average annual revenue and their contracts must be completed within a set timeframe.
-It’s also important to note that because revenue isn’t properly matched with costs, this method of income recognition isn’t Generally Accepted Accounting Principles (GAAP)-approved.
+Contractors will often use this method if it’s impossible to calculate the percentage of completion for a project or if they want to defer revenue to a future period—but it also has particular restrictions by the IRS.

 3. Use Time Tracking Software With Geofencing